Skip to main content

 Estimates only — a licensed advisor confirms your file.
 FSRA #13737.

-Send us the property address, the total owing on your tax account (the municipality’s statement shows arrears plus penalty and interest), and whether a tax-arrears certificate has been registered.
-We estimate available equity and map your options within 24 hours.
-If a sale date is set, tell us immediately so we can prioritize.
+Send the property address, your municipal tax-account balance (arrears plus penalty and interest), and whether a tax-arrears certificate has been registered.
+We estimate available equity and map options, usually within 24 hours.
+If a redemption or sale date is set, tell us — it drives everything.

 2